Topological Higgs Amplitude Modes in Strongly Interacting Superfluids: Finite filling case

-\textit{Finite filling case}.
-For the situation of finite fillings, the slave boson method still works, but now $\hat{a}_{i}^{\dag }\simeq \left( \sqrt{q+1}\hat{b}_{i,q+1}^{\dag }\hat{b}_{i,q}+\sqrt{q}\hat{b}_{i,q}^{\dag }\hat{b}_{i,q-1}\right) $, and the PH symmetric line is given by $\mu = (q-1/2) -\bqty{z\tilde t+ \pqty{\sqrt{q+1}+\sqrt{q}}^{-2} }/4 $ \cite{sm}, which is bended downwards due to asymmetric Bose enhancement.
-The results with both open (OBCs) and periodic (PBCs) boundary conditions are given in Fig.~\ref{fig3}, which shows that the flatness is between $-1$ and $+1$ in general, due to off-diagonal coupling terms between Goldstone mode and the Higgs mode.
-When we increasing the filling, this coupling become weaker, such that the flatness of excitation bands tends to $\pm 1$.
-Despite the absence of pure phase-amplitude character, we can still identify the topology of the excitation bands, since $H_{\vb{k}}^{\left( 2\right) }$ in Eq.~\eqref{H2} enjoys an inversion symmetry at any fills, such that the bulk topological index is well-defined.
-By examining the parity eigenvalues at the inversion symmetric momenta, labeled in Fig.~\ref{fig3}(a,d), we found that these excitation bands, either phase or amplitude fluctuation dominated, all inherit the topology of the background noninteracting bands, and they has the same topologically trivial to non-trivial transition point as the background bands.
-As a result, we observed two groups of mid-gap edge states under OBCs shown in Fig.~\ref{fig3}(c,f).
-Their flatness respectively approaches $\pm 1$ when increasing filling.
+The slave boson method also works at finite fillings, but now $\hat{a}_{i}^{\dag }\simeq \left( \sqrt{q+1}\hat{b}_{i,q+1}^{\dag }\hat{b}_{i,q}+\sqrt{q}\hat{b}_{i,q}^{\dag }\hat{b}_{i,q-1}\right) $, and the PH symmetric line is given by $\mu = (q-1/2) -\bqty{z\tilde t+ \pqty{\sqrt{q+1}+\sqrt{q}}^{-2} }/4 $ \cite{Note1}, which is bended downwards due to asymmetric Bose enhancement.
+The resulting excitation spectrum for open (OBCs) and periodic (PBCs) boundary conditions are given in Fig.~\ref{fig3}, which shows that the flatness is between $-1$ and $+1$ in general, due to off-diagonal coupling terms between Goldstone mode and the Higgs mode.
+When we increasing the filling, this coupling become weaker, such that the flatness tends to $\pm 1$.
+Despite the absence of pure phase-amplitude character, we can still identify topological character, since $H_{\vb{k}}^{\left( 2\right) }$ in Eq.~\eqref{H2} enjoys an inversion symmetry at any fillings, and the bulk topological index is well defined.
+By examining the parity eigenvalues at the inversion symmetric momenta, labeled in Fig.~\ref{fig3}(a,d), we find that these excitation bands, either phase or amplitude fluctuation dominated, all inherit the topology of the background noninteracting bands, and they has the same topologically trivial-nontrivial transition point as the background bands.
+It follows that two groups of mid-gap edge states under OBCs are observed in Fig.~\ref{fig3}(c,f).
+Their flatness respectively approaches $\pm 1$ when increasing the filling.
 Thus the coupling between the Higgs bands and the Goldstone bands will not break the topology of excitation spectrum and the bulk-boundary correspondence.